bahrus/xtal-state/README.md

 But unlike the native history.pushState and history.replaceState methods, xtal-state-update attempts to preserve what was there already.
 If the source property is of type object or array, it creates a new empty object {}, then merges the existing state into it, then does a [deep, recursive merge](https://davidwalsh.name/javascript-deep-merge) of watchedObject (in this example) into that.

 xtal-state-update is ~888B (minified and gzipped).

+## Departmentalizing Part II [TODO]

+To specify that the history path we want to write to is actually a sub path of the root object, we also use attribute where-path:

+<xtal-state-update make history="[[policeBlotter]]"  where-path="World.UnitedStates.Texas.Montgomery.CutAndShoot"></xtal-state-update>

 ## Recording history [TODO]